Brotcrunsher/BrotBoxEngine/README.md

 # Brotbox Engine
 ![Build Status](https://travis-ci.org/Brotcrunsher/BrotboxEngine.svg?branch=master)

-A C++ prototyping engine that is striving to have an easy to use API, hiding all the dirty details so that you don't have to care.
+A C++ prototyping engine that is striving for an easy to use API, hiding all the dirty details so that you don't have to care.

 #### Used technology